 Kelly Reichardt’s female-centric western abandons the mythos of the robust gunslinging cowboy commonly associated with the genre in favour of a sombre, realistic depiction of journeying pioneers lost in the arid, desolate wilderness.

-In Title Matchup we pit two films with the exact same title against each other to see comes out on top.
-In a tweak of the format, this versus match is between three pictures: Joe Dante’s The Hole (2009), Nick Hamm’s The Hole (2001) and Tsai Ming-liang’s The Hole (1998).
+In Title Matchup we pit two films with the exact same title against each other to see which comes out on top.
+Today’s versus match is between Ingmar Bergman’s Shame (1968) and Steve McQueen’s Shame (2011).

 In our Four Films series we pick a theme and examine four different kinds of films on that theme.
 This week, time loops – stories in which people (or someone) continuously relive the same events.

 Two Romeos do battle over one Juliet (or perhaps we should say Julieta) in Paula Ortiz’s doomed romantic tale based on Federico García Lorca’s classic tragedy Blood Wedding.